Chalarangelo/30-seconds-of-code/blog_posts/javascript-modify-url-without-reload.md

 cover: blog_images/compass.jpg
 excerpt: Learn all of the options JavaScript provides for modifying the URL of the current page in the browser without reloading the page.
 firstSeen: 2020-03-27T13:48:27+02:00
-lastUpdated: 2021-06-12T19:30:41+03:00
+lastUpdated: 2021-09-27T16:47:49+03:00
 ---

 ### Using the History API

-The HTML5 [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API) is definitely the way to go for modern websites, as it accomplishes the task at hand, while also providing additional functionality.
+The HTML5 [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API) is definitely the way to go for modern websites.
+It accomplishes the task at hand, while also providing additional functionality.
 You can use either `history.pushState()` or `history.replaceState()` to modify the URL in the browser, depending on your needs:

 ```js
 // Current URL: https://my-website.com/page_a